 Edward Wickham was appointed Director of Music at St Catharine’s College, Cambridge in 2003 and later became Fellow and Director of Studies in Music.
 His duties at the College include direction of the two choirs, curating the Kellaway Concert series, and supporting a wide range of collegiate musical activities.
-In 2008 he formed the St Catharine’s Girls’ Choir, the first and only college-based choir for girls in the country.
+In 2008 he formed the St Catharine’s Girls’ Choir, the first college-based choir for girls in the UK.
 Under his direction, the choirs of St Catharine’s have made several recordings – latterly on the Resonus label – and toured as far afield as China and the United States.
 The choirs have gained a reputation for ambitious and innovative programming, which has included commissioning contemporary works and collaborations with musicians from non-Western traditions.
-The Girls’ Choir has given several live broadcasts on Radio 3 and 4 (In Tune, The Choir and Sunday Worship) and currently boasts as its Head Chorister the Radio 2 Chorister of the Year.
+The Girls’ Choir has given several live broadcasts on Radio 3 and 4 (In Tune, The Choir and Sunday Worship) and a recent Head Chorister was named Chorister of the Year by BBC Radio 2.
 The choir under Edward Wickham’s direction is particularly committed to promoting the work of female composers, and in 2015 took part in a special Radio 3 celebration of International Women’s Day, giving the premiere of a new work by Rhiannon Randle, with Sarah Connolly – a patron of the Girls’ Choir – as soloist.